• Skip to primary navigation

 The flavor and texture of my version, Lemon Hot Milk Cake, turned out exactly as I'd hoped.

-This milk cake recipe would not only be lovely after dinner, but I'm also picturing it beside my perfect cup of coffee in the morning.
+This milk cake is not only lovely after dinner, but also with a perfect cup of coffee in the morning.

 Oh, and remember . . . . . look for the Seals!